secret-passwordmanager/Microservices/Microservices/bouncer/README.md

 # Issues/TODO
-1. ~~If a user logs out, the jwt is still valid until it expires
-2. Other services aren't refreshing the JWK if it changes on bouncer
+1. Other services aren't refreshing the JWK if it changes on bouncer
-3. Only using the default dotnet JWT payload
+2. Only using the default dotnet JWT payload
    - Add authentication for priviledged access (i.e. If masterCred is specified)

 # About Bouncer